xopino/beer-tap-api-challenge/README.md

 - **Dispenser Closed:**

 When a dispenser's status is changed to close, a domain event is published synchronously.
 The corresponding `DispenserSpendingLine` is "finished" by setting the closedAt date and calculating the totalSpent value.

+### TotalSpent Calculation
+The total spent calculation is performed by a `MoneySpentCalculator`.
+The idea behind this is to decouple the logic of calculating the money spent from the aggregate root.
+Since the primary objective of a `Dispenser` is to serve beer, and the money spent calculation might vary depending on the promoters and the price they want to set, the `DefaultMoneySpentCalculator` can be replaced with alternative implementations as long as they implement the required contract.

+The total spent calculation is done on `FinishDispenserSpendingLineOnDispenserClosedEventHandler` and `DispenserSpendingQueryHandler`.

+The event handler FinishDispenserSpendingLineOnDispenserClosedEventHandler uses dependency injection to receive the calculator implementation.
+This allows the application to change the calculation logic easily.
+Additionally, more handlers can be created with different calculators.

 ## Next Steps